-4 Ways to Figure Out How Much College Will Cost You by Location
+How Much Will College Cost by Location?

-Cost of living in the area
+Cost of Living in the Area

-If you're even allowed to bring a car to campus, be prepared to pay a couple of hundred dollars per year for a parking permit, not to mention gas and maintenance on the vehicle.
-Parking tickets can be pretty steep — at some schools, it can reach into the high hundreds — if you let your permit lapse or leave your car in a student restricted area.
-Getting around on public transportation or via car service rides can eat away at your budget, too.
+If you're even allowed to bring a car to campus, this convenience is an important addition to consider when asking how much will college cost.
+Be prepared to pay at least a couple of hundred dollars per year for a parking permit, plus gas and maintenance on the vehicle.
+Parking tickets can be pretty steep.
+At some schools, it can reach into the high hundreds of dollars if you let your permit lapse or leave your car in a student restricted area.
+Getting around on public transportation or via ridesharing services can eat away at your budget, too.
 That's why choosing a walkable campus that also has an abundance of on-site amenities can be a real benefit.

 When it comes to figuring out the average annual cost of college, don't forget about location.
 Where an institution is matters almost as much as the cost of the school itself.
 Do your research so there aren't any surprises.